icl-utk-edu/lapackpp/INSTALL.md

 Once the LAPACK library is set or inherited, the CMake script attempts to compile several small code snippets to determine what compiler options are necessary for LAPACK++.

-### CMake build
-Once CMake generates the required makefiles, LAPACK++ can be built and installed using the following:

-    # Assuming the working dir is still /my/lapackpp/dir/build
-    make
-    make install